mapbox/mapbox-maps-ios/STYLE_README.md

         10
         3
     }
-    UIColor.red.expression
+    UIColor.red
     Exp(.sum) {
         7
         7
     }
-    UIColor.blue.expression
+    UIColor.blue
 }
 ```

 #### Other Expression Examples
-- This (example)[https://github.com/mapbox/mapbox-maps-ios/blob/77a82d96c7c94741f7dcc4d6481e6bc863f34152/Examples/Examples/All%20Examples/DataDrivenSymbolsExample.swift#L85] highlights the use of a match, and a switchcase expression
+- This (example)[Apps/Examples/Examples/All%20Examples/DataDrivenSymbolsExample.swift#L74] highlights the use of a match, and a switchcase expression